-LECTURE SERIES
+PLACE MATTERS LECTURE AND FILM SERIES

-The architecture lecture series combines community outreach with educational practice to create a public forum for the exchange of ideas between students, professionals, and community members.
+The Place Matters Lecture and Film Series combines community outreach with educational practice to create a public forum for the exchange of ideas between students, professionals, and community members.
 Lecturers are drawn from regionally and nationally-recognized architects, writers, designers, and environmentalists who share their work and ideas with students and other interested parties.
 Visiting lecturers are also given the opportunity to interact with students in the classroom, which proves to be an invaluable addition to their education.
+Documentary films that address a wide range of topics relating to architecture are also presented to encourage discussion and engagement with the profession.